 Cancer pain can be related directly to the tumor, which may be pressing against bone, nerves, or other organs.
-Pain in particular areas of the body are associated with different types of cancer: lower back with colon or ovarian cancer; shoulder pain with lung cancer; and head with brain tumors (malignant and benign).
+Pain in particular areas of the body is associated with different types of cancer: lower back with colon or ovarian cancer; shoulder pain with lung cancer; and head with brain tumors (malignant and benign).

 Is chemotherapy painful?